den-wdi-1/express-views-lesson/readme.md

 - Large JavaScript downloads for pages with limited functionality

 Rendering the HTML is often called a view.
 Using Express out of the box, the view engine is Jade - an engine that relies on white space.
-But we're familar with Handlebars.
+But we're familiar with Handlebars.
 We can actually use Handlebars to create HTML on the server that we can then send as a response.

-We are going to return to our `candies` app to focus on how to add views using Handelbars, pass data to those views, and DRY up the views by using partials.
+We are going to return to our `candies` app to focus on how to add views using Handlebars, pass data to those views, and DRY up the views by using partials.

 ### Setting up the current app
 - Clone the repo
 - Change to the ``starter-code`` directory
+- Make sure Mongo is running
 - Run ``npm install``
 - Run ``node db/seeds.js``
 - Run ``nodemon server.js``